EngineMachiner/beat4sprite/README.md

 # PSX BGAnimations Project

-This branch is for all the content of DDR 5th BGAs.
+This branch has scripts and resources to work with the master branch library.

-* The Original files are 320x240.
+* The original PSX files are 320x240.
-* Double Scaled are 640x480.
+* Double Scaled are 640x480 using waifu2x.